• Skip to primary navigation

 The key to the perfect Friends trifle is creating a layer that looks like sauteed beef but actually tastes delicious.

-After much trial and error, I discovered that a mixture of unsweetened coconut flakes mixed with Nutella (hazelnut spread) tastes great and looks surprisingly like sautéed ground beef.
+After much trial and error, I discovered that a mixture of unsweetened coconut flakes (shaved coconut) mixed with Nutella (hazelnut spread) tastes great and looks surprisingly like sautéed ground beef.

 How to Make Friends Thanksgiving Trifle

 A traditional English trifle is made by layering cake, fruit, and custard.
-It looks complicated by is actually very simple to assemble if you prepare the ingredients/layers ahead of time.
+It looks complicated by is actually a very simple treat to assemble if you prepare the ingredients/layers ahead of time.

 Trifle Ingredients